 For DJs that need to handle several pieces of equipment, including but not limited to things like DJ controllers, mixers, laptops, and microphones, a proper DJ table can be a godsend.
 A good DJ table not only should be spacious enough to hold the aforementioned gear, but it also should be sturdy enough to do so securely (DJ gear can be pretty heavy), giving the DJ peace of mind so that he can focus on what matters most: actually doing the mixing!

-What's why I recommend the Deejayled tbh flight case universal fold-out DJ table.
-This cool looking table is wide enough to fit two turntables/CDJs and a mixer, with room to spare.
+That's why I recommend the Deejayled tbh flight case universal fold-out DJ table.
+This cool-looking table is wide enough to fit two turntables/CDJs and a mixer, with room to spare.
 The high-quality construction is sure to last a long time, and the folding legs are sturdy enough to hold even the heaviest of DJ equipment.
 This DJ table will be especially useful if the DJ that will be receiving it tends to do a lot of house parties and other similar events.

 Now tables are important and everything, but even if the DJ in question has one, there's another problem now: where is he going to put his laptop?
 A DJ that relies on CDJs and mixers for playing might not need a gravity laptop stand, but for people using controllers, they are definitely a necessity.
 Buying a good gravity laptop stand can be an excellent gift for any DJ that might be having trouble handling his laptop in the middle of a set because they are so affordable and resistant, I'd highly recommend that you at least consider gifting one.
 They are that useful!